StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 ## Key components

-In TheHive, a case consists of the following elements:
+In TheHive, a case includes the following elements:

 * [Observables](../cases/cases-description/observables.md): Data points such as IP addresses, file hashes, domains, and email addresses that are relevant to an investigation.